sith-ikjetil/ItSoftware.Syndication/README.md

-# ItSoftware.Syndication.2017
+# ItSoftware.Syndication
 License: **GPL-3.0-or-later**
-An RSS/ATOM/RDF syndication library for .NET.
+An RSS/ATOM/RDF syndication library for .NET Framework.
 See (http://www.ikjetil.no/Home/Item/10) for a downloadable assembly.
 Also see (http://www.ikjetil.no/Home/Item/11) for a blog post about it.

 An example of how to create an rss feed with comments: